-Figure 1.
+Figure Captions Figure 1.
 Flow chart showing input files (green), output files (blue) and dependencies (connecting lines) associated with 'Haplotag' GBS discovery software.
 Default file names are shown in yellow, and are normally appended by ".txt" in the Windows file system.
 Three alternative pipelines (A, B, and C) are available, with required input labeled for each.
-The cluster discovery pipeline (A) and the haplotype discovery pipeline (B) start by clustering a complete inventory of tags (A) or a reduced inventory of tags from prior work (B) to produce clusters of orthologs.
-In (B), the complete inventory is then assembled against this template to increase the sampling of new haplotypes.
+The cluster discovery pipeline (A) and the haplotype discovery pipeline (B) start by aligning a complete inventory of tags (A) or a reduced inventory of tags from prior work (B) to produce clusters.
+In (B), the complete inventory is then re-aligned against this template to increase the sampling of new haplotypes.
 A complete tag-by-taxa matrix of tag counts (HTBT) is then formed for all tags belonging to clusters of two or more tags.
 Other output files are then created based on haplotype model fitting.
-In the production pipeline, only the files labelled by (C) are required, since genotyping is based on counting copies of haplotype-tags in the output
+In the production pipeline, only the files labelled by (C) are required, since genotyping is based on counting copies of haplotype-tags in the output files from previous discovery work.
 Figure 2.
 Passport file produced by Haplotag from simulated demonstration files.
+Here, six tags passport shows the tag counts at the presumed haplotypes within each locus.
+Counts greater than one are shaded, indicating that they are scored as "present".
+Supplementary Material File S1.
+Complete user manual for Haplotag.
+Future updates may be available at http://haplotag.aowc.ca where the latest version of Haplotag software can also be downloaded.
+File S2: Details of model selection from the passport file presented in Figure 2.
+A total of 57 models were evaluated, which represent all possible combinations with 2 or more members of the 6 potential haplotypes.
+Of these, 5 models met the filtering criteria.
+Model 42 was selected as the first valid locus with the greatest number of complete genotypes.
+Other models containing overlapping haplotypes from model 47 were then eliminated, and the process was iterated to select model 48 as a second valid locus.
+Table S3.
+Index of haplotype based locus calls from the software Haplotag.
+Calls were made from primary sequence data originating from 894 taxa, described by Huang et al. (2014).
+Data were analysed in the Haplotag production mode, such that SNP nomenclature from the previous work was preserved.

-Here, six tags (potential haplotypes) are identified at the top.
+(potential haplotypes) are identified at the top.
 After model fitting by population-based filtering, two locus-models are selected.
 When Haplotag is run in 'verbose' mode, the details of model selection are written in a separate file (see S2).
 Locus-1 contains three haplotypes and Locus-2 contains two.
 SNP positions are identified by color.
-The table at the bottom of the passport shows the tag counts at the presumed haplotypes within each locus.
-Counts greater than one are shaded, indicating that they are scored as "present".
+The table at the bottom of the